Brijesh20126025/Bussr/README.md

       - update a ticket
       - delete a ticket

-2. All the analytics
+2. All the analytics (using both DB aggreagation & using own JS logic/algo)
-     - profi analytics
+     - profit analytics
      - user visit analytics

  3. A nice swagger UI, with all the details in example. (http://localhost:5000/api-docs/)